 If you’re ready to start sipping your way to better health, here’s what you need to know.

 Here are some guidelines for turning fresh produce into liquid-nutrition gold.

-Waste not.
-“I save all the plant parts I don’t cook,” says Cherie Calbom, MS, author of The Juice Lady’s Turbo Diet (Siloam, 2010).
+“I save all the plant parts I don’t cook,” says Cherie Calbom, MS, author of The Juice Lady’s Turbo Diet.
 “The bases of cauliflower, broccoli and asparagus juice up perfectly, as do the stems and leaves of beets.”

 Favorite recipes from devoted juicers who want to help you jump-start your juicing habit . . .

 From wellness coach Kris Carr: “It’s our motto and our morning beverage.”

 - 1 large cucumber (peeled if not organic)

 - A fistful of kale and romaine (or spinach, chard, etc.)

 - 1 big broccoli stem (adds sweetness)